The weight loss industry is going through a massive shift.

 The Benefits of Planning Ahead What to Eat

-You see, when you pre-plan (not to be confused with tedious meal plans where you weigh every morsel of food), you are allowing your higher level, executive functioning brain to make your food decisions ahead of time.
+You see, when you pre-plan, you are allowing your higher level, executive functioning brain to make your food decisions ahead of time.

 If your problem with weight loss resistance has to do with willpower and you lose your willpower everyday from around 4pm till 10pm, then planning ahead what you will eat the next day will make food choices much less stressful.

 Plan it the night before.
-Write down what you plan to eat 24 hours ahead of time.
-In a journal.
-Everyday.
+Write down what you plan to eat 24 hours ahead of time — my clients use a journal or a meal tracking app.

 If you know you’re going to a party or out to dinner, plan what you’ll eat there.
 I know it sounds boring and “unfun” but not being at your goal weight for years is also “unfun.”
 Feeling bloated and heavy is also “unfun.”